lsst/rtn-109/index.rst

          :alt: fig_1d

 As noted, the resource usage for some tasks in the coadd and variability-related processing stages have strong dependence on the number of visits.
-In order to model that dependence, we partition the data in bins of numbers of visits, then fit a line to the 95 percentile values in those bins.
-This gives us a conservative estimate of the 95 percentile upper envelope of the expected resource needs.
+In order to model that dependence, we partition the data in bins of numbers of visits, then fit a line to the median values in those bins.
 Some of these tasks have strong dependence on numbers of visits for both CPU time and memory, and some just have a strong dependence on just one or the other.
 In Figure 2, we show the fitted lines for ``assembleDeepCoadd``, where a # visit-dependence is modeled for both CPU time and memory usage, and for ``measureObjectForced`` where just the CPU time shows a strong dependence on the # visits, whereas for the memory we use a constant value, in this case, the mean value of 1.5 GB.

 **Figure 2**: CPU time and memory usage for ``assembleDeepCoadd`` and ``measureObjectForced`` for DM-52836.